1. Water, toilets and hygiene save lives

 Pool knowledge and resources

-Rally support from people and organisations around the world
+Rally support from people and organizations around the world

-Use a Build-Train-Scale model to scale up water project work at a faster rate.
+Use a Build-Train-Scale model to scale up water project work at a faster rate and use it as a test-case for neighboring regions.

 This is not glamorous work, but it is effective.
 If you also believe in long-term solutions, please consider supporting our work.